mroth/flickr-wholovesyou/README.md

 _OoOoOoOOOhhh somebody liiiiiiiiiiiikes yoooooou!!_

 A quick and dirty command line tool to see what Flickr members most frequently favorite photos of you (or someone else you know!).

-*This is using a placeholder API method until the People in Photos API is made public.*
+This uses the People in Photos feature (API documentation coming soon to Flickr!)

 ## Usage